Patients (ePAG)

 Kate is a Trustee of TOFS and is the lead for the Adult TOF Working Group.
 Her areas of expertise is in VAcTErL, ARM/Cloaca-Volvulus – TOF/OA.

-Role in ERN eUROGEN: Member of the Strategic Board, ePAG Representative for Workstream 1/Expertise Areas 1.7 Urorectal/anorectal malformations and 2.6 Adult urogenital reconstructive surgery, ePAG Representative on the ERN eUROGEN Guidelines Expert Panel.
+Role in ERN eUROGEN: Member of the Strategic Board, ePAG Representative for Workstream 1/Expertise Areas 1.7 Urorectal/anorectal malformations and 2.6 Adult uro-recto-genital reconstructive surgery, ePAG Representative on the ERN eUROGEN Guidelines Expert Panel.

 Anna De Santis